Ruatapu: Settling at Aitutaki

-Next, traveling west-north-west, he arrived at a lagoon with a number of small islands and one large island, where he passed through a small reef passage named Kopuaonu and stayed on Oaka Island, at the shingle spit called Te Okaokaanga-i-te niu-a Ruatapu.
+Next, travelling west-north-west, he arrived at a lagoon with a number of small islands and one large island, where he passed through a small reef passage named Kopuaonu and stayed on Oaka Island, at the shingle spit called Te Okaokaanga-i-te niu-a Ruatapu.
 The next morning he found and ate a large unga slightly further inland, naming the spot Kaiunga.
 Next he planted the last of his tiaré maori root, naming it Ngaevaevaiteinaiteupoko-o Tapotuki Tongatapu after his second wife Tapotuki Tonga, or sometimes known as Te tiaré a Ruatapu.
 He then moved onto the mainland of this lagoon, naming the place where he landed Maitai, and moving slightly further inland he named Paengamanuiri after erecting an altar for the worship of 'evil' spirits, where the appellation of Vai-tiaré made out of tiaré flowers may still be seen today, and then moving even further in he built his marae called Aumatangi.
 This was all very near to a small settlement called Vaitupa, on the island of Ututakienuao Ru, today called Aitutaki.
 The ariki was Chief Taruia.

 Finally he settled among the people of Vaitupa, taking Tutunoa as his wife, by whom he had four children.
 Two boys; Kirikava and Te Urutupui, a girl named Tongirau, and a boy named Touketa.
 Some traditions record that Te Arauenua was the secondborn son, while Tongirau may not be recorded.)
 When Kirikava had grown old enough, he asked his father to teach him fishing practices.
 So Ruatapu gathered the bark of an au tree and treated it with kiriau - a process of leaving it in the sea for a few days before bringing it to land, to keep it from rotting for about a year.
 He called the people of Vaitupa to help make the nets, as they had never had nets on the island before.
 Together they completed a small net called a tuturua, which Ruatapu gave to his son Te Urutupui.
 After completing a bigger net for Kirikava, the villagers were divided into two groups, one for each net.